telerik/xaml-docs/controls/radwindow/features/working-with-radwindow.md

 * __Background__ - changes the background of the content area.

+* __CaptionHeight__ - gets or sets the height of the extent of the top of the window threatened as the caption.

 {% if site.site_name == 'Silverlight' %}
 * __ModalBackground__ - changes the color of the background behind the __RadWindow__ when it is opened as a modal dialog.
 {% endif %}